Fabi-Gar/Fabi-Gar/README.md

 I am a computer engineering student, currently almost finishing my degree.
 I am expanding my knowledge in front and back end development, and I am currently working as a front end software developer at a small company that creates inventory systems.
 I love to build new things, learn, and be productive.

 - I’m currently learning ...
-  - Vue.js
+  - flutter/dart
-  - PHP
+  - react
-  - Laravel
+  - Springboot

 - I’m looking forward to collaborate on open source projects.